 That is why Holiday has decided this is one place among many we want to intervene.
 Land acknowledgments are a gesture; a few words here and there to “un-erase” the original people of these lands.
 At Holiday we are starting with a simple phrase on each post, indicating whose lands the media was taken on.
 This is a moment in which we choose not to do nothing.
 Land acknowledgments are a small thing, but many small things over long periods of time done by many people can be quite powerful.
 We want to be part of that growing wave.

 Apart from land acknowledgments taking place online we are also committed to other changes as well.
 This includes adding acknowledgments on our trips as we travel through and on those lands.
 For many years now Susan Munroe, our head of interpretation, and I have been re-thinking how we train our team of guides.
-To retool how we speak about the land we are on and the Tribes that still exist on them.
+To retool how we speak about the land we are on and the Tribes that still exist on and around them.
 Informed by our own relationships with tribal elders and friends, we are re-framing stories related to sovereignty, environmental justice, and sacred places.

 Holiday has also intentionally moved away from talking about these canyons and plateaus as places somehow separate from humans.
-We instead try to talk about them as inhabited areas in an effort to complicate the narrative of humans being separate from their environment.
+We instead strive to talk about them as inhabited areas in an effort to complicate the narrative of humans being separate from their environment.
 That concept alone has done untold damage to the way we think about public lands and what they mean to the American story.

 We look forward to continuing our relationships with existing Tribal Nations whose diminished 21st-century territories border the river trips that we run.
 This includes the Ute lands that border the east side of Desolation Canyon.
 And also the Diné lands that make up the southern border of the San Juan River.

 Moving Forward as we Ask Questions